atm98/Project-LinkShrink/HLD.md

 ## 1. System Architecture

 The system is designed to separate high-traffic, read-heavy operations from standard, write-heavy API operations.
-This ensures that the core function of redirecting URLs remains fast and highly available, even under heavy load.
+All backend services use a shared Amazon RDS PostgreSQL instance, with each service having its own logical database or schema for strong logical isolation.

 ```mermaid
 C4Container